palladius/ricc.rocks/zzo.ricc.rocks/content/jp/posts/gemini/original-work/2023-01-29-symlinked-themes-compared.d/index.md

 - WOW
 - geminocks
 - Japanese
-# Categories is feinitely used by STACK framework:
+# Categories are used by STACK framework, not sure re ZZO.
 categories:
 - hugo
 - category